-The projector is equipped with 4 adjuster feet.
+The projector is equipped with 2 quick-release adjuster feet.
 These adjusters change the picture height and projection angle.

-To adjust the projector, slightly lift the front or the back of the projector and screw the feet in or out until the picture is positioned where you want it.
+To adjust the projector, slightly lift the front of the projector and press and hold the quick-release buttons on the both sides near bottom until the picture is positioned where you want it.